 The photodiode must be connected to the SC 370 designated as System 1.
 The photodiode connections are located on PCB2 at terminal block P6.
 The white wire is connected to the terminal marked "WHT", the black wire is connected to the terminal marked "BLK", and the drain wire is connected to the terminal marked "SHLD".
 Only one photodiode is required per system.
 It may be located any practical distance from System 1.
 The standard photodiode (Part # 1855516) is supplied with 20' of cable.
 Photodiodes with cable lengths up to 75' are available.
-Also, the cable may be spliced to provide additional length.
+Do not splice this cable.